sondoannam/DES-decode-encode/README.md

 5. Enter the same encryption key used in the receiver.
 6. Click "Send File" to encrypt and send the file.

+## Using the Application on a Local Network (LAN)

+To use the application between two different computers on the same local network:

+### Setting Up the Receiver (Server)

+1. Make sure both computers are connected to the same network.
+2. On the receiver computer, run the receiver application as described above.
+3. The application will display its IP address in the status window.
+Note this address.
+4. If you don't see the IP address, you can find it by:
+   - On Windows: Open Command Prompt and type `ipconfig`
+   - On macOS/Linux: Open Terminal and type `ifconfig` or `ip addr`
+   - Look for IPv4 Address under your active network connection (usually starts with 192.168.x.x or 10.x.x.x)

+### Setting Up the Sender (Client)

+1. On the sender computer, run the sender application.
+2. In the "Server IP" field, enter the IP address of the receiver computer that you noted earlier.
+3. Keep the default port (8080) unless you've changed it on the receiver.
+4. Select your file, enter the encryption key, and click "Send File".

+### Troubleshooting Network Connections

+If the sender cannot connect to the receiver:

+1. **Firewall Settings**: Make sure the firewall on the receiver computer allows incoming connections on port 8080.
+   - On Windows: Open Windows Defender Firewall → Advanced Settings → Inbound Rules → New Rule → Port
+   - On macOS: Open System Preferences → Security & Privacy → Firewall → Firewall Options
+   - On Linux: Use `sudo ufw allow 8080/tcp` (for Ubuntu/Debian)

+2. **Verify Network**: Ensure both computers are on the same network by comparing IP address patterns.

+3. **Test Connectivity**: From the sender computer, try to ping the receiver's IP address:
+   - Open Command Prompt/Terminal and type `ping [receiver-ip-address]`
+   - If ping fails, there might be network isolation or firewall issues

+4. **Port Conflicts**: If another application is using port 8080, change the port in both applications.

 ## Usage Notes

 - Both sender and receiver must use the same encryption key.